backstage/community/project-areas/Maintainer-Guidance.md

 #### Regularly Scheduled Sync

 Use a regularly scheduled meeting to cycle through all issues that have had updates since the last meeting.
-This is the approached used by the core maintainers, and they use the [`github-sync-helper`](https://github.com/benjdlambert/github-sync-helper) tool to automatically open all issues that have been updated.
+This is the approach used by the core maintainers, and they use the [`github-sync-helper`](https://github.com/benjdlambert/github-sync-helper) tool to automatically open all issues that have been updated.
 To open all issues that